-Do you need help with your finances but don’t know anything about the steps of financial planning?
-To alleviate the confusion, there are 223,400 personal financial advisors, according to the most recent (2012) Bureau of Labor Statistics Occupational Outlook Handbook, that can help you draw up a financial plan to get you back on track.
+Do you need help with your finances but don’t know where to start?
+You could probably use a financial advisor, someone whose job is to help you draw up a financial plan and get you back on track.

-A financial planner can assist with some or all of your money issues by helping you create a financial plan for retirement or college, as well as providing guidance with insurance, tax, investment issues and more.
+A financial planner can assist with some or all of your money issues by helping you create a personalized plan for your situation.
+They can help you plan for retirement or college, offer guidance with saving or paying off debt, work with you to build an investment portfolio and more.
 You might choose a financial planner for a limited purpose or for expansive help with your complete financial life.

 7 Steps of Financial Planning